New York City Race Discrimination Attorneys

 These cases are often difficult but must be taken to court.
 It doesn’t matter who is making the discriminatory comments or completing the actions, justice must be served.

-Filing a Racial Discrimination Case in New York
+How to File a Racial Discrimination Complaint in New York

 If you are filing a racial discrimination case against an employer in New York City, you need a reliable employment law firm with a history of results.
 The attorneys at Brown Kwon & Lam are here to protect your rights in the workplace and defend you in court when those rights have been compromised.